Ktadas/Kursinis_darbas/README.md

 ## Introduction

-a.
-What is your application?
+1. What is your application?
-b.
-How to run the program?
+2. How to run the program?
-c.
-How to use the program?
+3. How to use the program?

 ## Body/Analysis

-a.
-Explain how the program covers (implements) functional requirements
+1. Explain how the program covers (implements) functional requirements

 ## Results and Summary

-a.
-See “Results” functional requirement
+1. See “Results” functional requirement
-b.
-See “Conclusions” functional requirement
+2. See “Conclusions” functional requirement
-c.
-How it would be possible to extend your application?
+3. How it would be possible to extend your application?

 ## Optional: Resources, references list